cabaletta/baritone/USAGE.md

 ## Why doesn't Baritone respond to any of my chat commands?
 This could be one of many things.

 First, make sure it's actually installed.
+An easy way to check is seeing if it created the folder `baritone` in your Minecraft folder.

 Second, make sure that you're using the prefix properly, and that chat control is enabled in the way you expect.